 5: Daypack.
 For when you aren’t driving, you are going to want a small backpack or daypack to carry snacks, water, sunscreen, and anything else you may need when exploring.
 We love this daypack by Venturepal because it is lightweight and costs just $20!

 What do you think about our Arizona road trip itinerary?
 Have you road tripped this great state?
-If so, what did you do and where did you go?
+If so, what was your Arizona itinerary?
+What did you do and where did you go?
 Let us know in the comments!

 Pin this post: